 Signage must be prominently displayed so that it can be easily observed by patrons.

 Licensees shall be responsible for posting and maintaining the signage at all times.

-5. Apply for RAMP Certification – After the completion of the previous four requirements, the fifth and final component requires the licensee to apply for the RAMP certification in PLCB+ by following these instructions.
+5. Apply for RAMP Certification – After a licensee has completed the prerequisites of RAMP certification, the licensee must file an application for RAMP certification in PLCB+ by following these instructions.
 There is no fee for applying for certification or recertification.

 A licensed establishment is not RAMP-certified until all requirements are met and certification is granted by the PLCB.

 Benefits of RAMP certification to the licensee include:

 Knowledgeable, well-trained alcohol service staff and management

 Recognition as a responsible licensee in your community